berndporr/pyusbdux/README.rst

 If you then re-run your program it won't be able to talk to your USB-DUX.

 Bottomline: Use Spyder only for editing, instead run your program from the terminal.
-Nver start your program from within Spyder.
+Never start your program from within Spyder.